-Understanding destination identity development from internal stakeholders' perspectives may help marketers to project unique images of destination that really powerful.
-The images are based on collective views of the local community and business operators.
-Identifying the important identities of a destination may create a sense of belonging to the people who live and work there.
+Understanding destination identity development from internal stakeholders' perspectives may help marketers to project unique images of destination that really powerful since such images are based on collective views of the local community and business operators.
+Identifying which are the important identities of a destination may create a sense of belonging to the people who live and work there.
 Projecting such images may contribute to a very strong destination brand due to the full support from the stakeholders.
-Zouganeli et al. (2012) assert that only if internal stakeholders agree with the image projected of their place should they be expected to support and live the brand.
+Furthermore, Zouganeli, Trihas, Antonaki, & Kladou (2012) mention that only if internal stakeholders agree with the image projected of their place should they be expected to support and live the brand.
 They further note that the gap between reality and projected image can create conflict among visitors or tourists when they observe that the projected image is incongruence to reality.
-However, collecting the information or opinions from those stakeholders about destination identity may not be an easy process.
+However, collecting information or opinions from those stakeholders about destination identity may not be an easy process.
 There will be conflicting views and disagreements among them what actually the identities of the destination.
-Destination brand identity which goes against the values of the destination and stakeholders' aspirations may not last long because it will not get full support from those stakeholders (Bregoli, 2012).
+Destination brand identity which goes against the values of the destination and stakeholders' aspirations may not last long because it will not get full support from those stakeholders(Bregoli, 2012).

-2. Brand identity as an important component of destination branding process
+Brand identity as an important component of destination branding process

-Based on Aaker's branding concept, Pike (2012) claims that destination branding process has three important core constructs which are brand identity, brand positioning and brand image.
+Based on Aaker's(1996)branding concept, Pike (2012)claims that destination branding process has three important core constructs which are brand identity, brand positioning and brand image.
 That core concepts of destination branding process is depicted in figure 1.

-Figure 1 Destination branding elements (Pike, 2012)
+Figure 1: Destination branding elements (Pike, 2012, pg.
+101)

 Brand identity development is basically activities performed by destination marketers or the supply side in identifying the desired image to be projected in the market.
 The second element, brand positioning, is the next step of destination branding process where activities performed to position the brand as what has been intended in the brand identity.
 The third component, brand image is the actual image held by consumers which is normally influenced by the brand positioning process and other sources such as social media, independent blogs, reports, documentaries and films.

-From a consumer's branding theoretical perspective, the success or failure of a brand is not easily been identified (Burmann et al., 2009).
-Most studies are focusing on the brand image (how the consumer made purchase decision based on brand) and neglecting the other part of brand dimension.
-Brand identity is as conceptualized by the owner or manager of the brand (Burmann et al., 2009).
-Similarly, in the context of destination branding, according to Lin et al. (2010), brand identity is different than brand image despite their strong relation.
-Brand identity comes from an organization and basically it is an image wanted by the marketers to be projected to the tourists or supply-side image (Kneesel et al., 2009; Lin et al., 2010; Pike, 2007).
-Brand image, however, is an individual perception of a particular brand.
-It is an actual image of a destination held in customers' mind or demand-side image (Kneesel et al., 2009; Lin et al., 2010; Pike, 2007).
+From a consumer's branding theoretical perspective, the success or failure of a brand is not easily been identified(Burmann, Hegner, & Riley, 2009).
+Most studies are focusing on the brand image (how the consumer made purchase decision based on brand) and neglecting the other part of brand dimension; brand identity as conceptualized by the owner or manager of the brand(Burmann et al., 2009).
+Similarly, in the context of destination branding, according to Lin, Pearson, & Cai (2010), brand identity is different than brand image but they are related.
+Brand identity comes from an organization and basically it is an image wanted by marketers to be projected to the tourists or supply-side image(Kneesel, Baloglu, & Millar, 2009; Lin et al., 2010; Pike, 2007).
+Brand image, however, is an individual perception's of a particular brand and it is an actual image of a destination held in customers' mind or demand-side image(Kneesel et al., 2009; Lin et al., 2010; Pike, 2007).
 Therefore, it is crucial for destination marketers to understand both brand identity and brand image in developing a destination brand.